JavaScript is required

 Understanding the German past tense system

-German handles past events differently than English does.
-While English relies heavily on the simple past tense for most situations, German splits the workload between two main tenses: Perfekt and Präteritum.
+German and English handle past events differently.
+While English relies heavily on the simple past tense for most situations, German uses two types of past tenses: Perfekt and Präteritum.
 Both describe actions that happened in the past, but they show up in different contexts.

-The Perfekt dominates spoken German.
+1. The Perfekt dominates the spoken past.
 Research shows that about 90% of conversational past tense usage in German relies on this tense.
 When you're chatting with friends, ordering at a restaurant, or telling someone about your weekend, you'll almost always use Perfekt.

 Beyond these two, German also has Plusquamperfekt (past perfect) for events that happened before other past events, but that's less common in everyday conversation.